clij/clij2/reference_transposeYZ.md

 ## transposeYZ
 ![Image](images/mini_clijx_logo.png)

-Transpose Y and Z in an image.
+Transpose Y and Z axes of an image.

 ### Usage in ImageJ macro
 ```